 Work package 2 – User Behaviour, Preferences & Acceptance

-Meet Dennis.
-25 years old and going to do a Ph.D. on ‘safe and improved cycling’ as a part of the second work package.
+Dennis is pursuing a Ph.D. on ‘Safe and Improved Cycling’ as part of the second work package.
 He obtained his M.Sc. degree in Architecture, Building, and Planning with a specialization in Urban Systems and Real Estate in August 2023, following the acquisition of his B.Sc. degree in Architecture, Urbanism, and Building Sciences in August 2020 at Eindhoven University of Technology.
-For his graduation thesis, titled “Driver Compliance with In-Vehicle Smart Parking System Advice,” he examined the impact of smart parking advice on driver parking behavior.
+His graduation thesis, titled “Driver Compliance with In-Vehicle Smart Parking System Advice”, examined the impact of smart parking advice on driver parking behavior.

 Work package 3 – Integrated Smart Mobility Strategies